helenawsu/blog/src/data/blog/music-proj0.md

   </figure>
   </div>

-The fluctuation pattern vary a lot; some start near home and wonder out then resolve at the end, some start far away home.
-This motivates a custom user-input tension curve that the algorithm comforms towards.
+The fluctuation patterns vary widely: some progressions begin near the home key, wander outward, and resolve at the end, while others start far from the home key.
+This variability motivates the use of a user-defined tension curve that the algorithm is designed to follow.

 # Chord Pallete

-The main idea of chord pallete is to limit the optimzier to look at a subset of all possible triads that can be made up in the scale.
+The main idea behind the chord palette is to constrain the optimizer to a manageable subset of all possible triads that can be formed from a given scale.

+To ensure harmonic color and richness, a simple heuristic is used: for each note in the scale, a pair of major- and minor-equivalent chords is generated using that note as the root.
+This is done by first identifying the most stable triad according to the snapped, bass-boosted RQA metric.
+Then, analogous to forming a minor chord, the least stable note in the triad is shifted to its nearest neighboring pitch (either upward or downward), and the option that results in the lower RQA score is selected.
+This process is repeated for every note in the scale.

 # Progression Optimizer
-iterate through all possible sequence of 4 chords and find the path that most closely match the provided change in tension curve.
-Fitting to change in tension instead of offset tension makes things relative and remove bias.
+Given the chord palette, the algorithm enumerates all possible four-chord sequences and selects the progression whose tension changes most closely match the user-provided tension curve.
+Fitting to changes in tension, rather than absolute tension values, makes the comparison relative and helps remove bias.

 # Other considerations

-## four note chord?
+## four note chord
+The project can be easily extended to handle more complex four-note chords.
+Doing so may require additional heuristics for the optimizer to prevent the search space from growing non-polynomially.

-## no tonnetz
+## tonnetz
+Another possible way for defining a chord palette (i.e., a subset of chords to choose from) is to use the[tonnetz](https://en.wikipedia.org/wiki/Tonnetz).
+However, chords that are close on the Tonnetz tend to favor smooth voice leading and may not support strong functional resolutions, such as the V–I cadence.